FREE CLASS

 8. Minimal Office Supplies

-What if you only had what you truly need on your desk: your computer, a notepad, and a pen?
+What if your desk held only what you truly need, just a computer, a notepad, and a pen?
 What would that look like?

 By sticking to the essentials (whatever that looks like for you), you create a workspace that's functional and free from distractions.